 I really like my approach to training in that, yes, I have structure but it’s a good balance.
 I still go out and do a lot of rides with friends.
 I keep weekends open, I go on long adventure rides with friends.
 During the week, especially with my work schedule, often I can’t plan ahead so much to ride with other people.
 So I’ve been doing my own thing during the week and doing a couple days of intervals which has been really good for me, making the most of my time.
 That’s been really important as I’ve managed a full-time job and racing.
 I do really like having that structure.
 It gives me something to work towards and see progress with.

 VN: You seem to absolutely love riding your bike.
-You have yet to be involved in any controversy.
 You rarely look shattered at the end of races.
 What is your secret sauce?

 MW: I’ve been asking myself that too.